 With the consultation of Dr. D.B Hoover, developer of the Hoover Magnetic Susceptibility Balance, Kirk assembled his own balance in 2009.
 This instrument allowed him to add quantitative magnetic susceptibility ranges to the Magnetic Susceptibility Index.

 In 2010, Kirk began on an extensive study of magnetism in Garnets, collecting and examining over 500 samples of every known variety of gem Garnet, including many rare and unusual varieties.
 Magnetic susceptibility and refractive index readings were plotted on a graph (RIMS method) to estimate the chemical composition of each Garnet in terms of percentages of end-member species.
-Results of this study are presented in the 6-page Garnet section of this website.
+Detailed results of this study are presented in the 14-page Garnet section of this website.

 In 2012, Kirk began a in-depth research project to answer questions about magnetism in Diamonds.
 After acquiring 104 synthetic Diamonds on loan from manufacturers, and 168 natural Diamonds on loan from various sources, he was able to track the effectiveness of using magnets to separate synthetic Diamond from natural Diamond.
 Research results were published as a feature article in the Winter 2012 issue of GIA's Gems and Gemology journal.
 A summary of that article is presented on the Diamond page of this website.

 In 2014 Kirk studied approximately 100 Sapphires and Rubies, with special attention to the affect of geographic location on magnetism.
-Results were published on this website in the Sapphire & Ruby page.
+Results were published on this website in the 2-page Sapphire & Ruby section.